Management Team & Trustees

 My interests include gardening, reading, football (Brighton & Hove Albion) and, of primary importance my family.
 I have three grandchildren under six.

-Position: Trustee and Chair of the Finance Committee
+Position: Treasurer and Chair of the Finance Committee

 Name: Matthew Hodson